christianpflugradt/Motivote/README.md

 Another thing you must pay attention to is [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 For local development you can use a browser plugin like "CORS Everywhere" for Firefox but for using Motivote and Pollywog in production you must configure CORS in your webserver or make sure both components run in the same domain on the same port.
-I recommend to do the later and to put your Pollywog instance behind a reverse proxy like Nginx.
-Simply run Pollywog on any port you like and configure a proxy pass (if using Nginx) to route requests for `www.your-server-name.tld/pollywog/` to the port Pollywog is listening to.
+I recommend to do the latter and to put your Pollywog instance behind a reverse proxy like Nginx.
+Simply run Pollywog on any port you like and configure a proxy pass to route requests for `www.your-server-name.tld/pollywog/` to the port Pollywog is listening to.